Tap the text to show or hide reading controls.

 “Arr!”

-The once-quiet lakeside was, before he knew it, blanketed in the frogmen’s screams, and green blood soaked the ground.
+Before he knew it, the once-quiet lakeside was blanketed in the frogmen’s screams, and green blood soaked the ground.

 Keep going at this pace and I’ll be treading my pre-regression heights before long.

-To land a single blow on that bastard the Sorcerer King’s face, he had to grow stronger even a day sooner.
-And he couldn’t ignore the looming threat of the Seven Great Families, a potential menace, either.
+To land even a single blow on that bastard the Sorcerer King, he had to grow stronger, a day sooner if he could manage it.
+Nor could he ignore the Seven Great Families looming as a potential threat.
+Yujin tamped down the heat rising in his chest and went on hunting.

 “Arrrrk…”